0x4f48/usbrelay/README.md

 ![Relay Modules](https://github.com/0x4f48/usbrelay/blob/main/misc/relay-module.jpg)

-A releay module and Ardunio get powered and operated with the control commands from the host.
+A releay module and Ardunio get powered by USB port and operated with the control commands from the host.

 ## Building the usbrelay module